 You can configure the following additional options:

 - Scheduler - this step allows you to set the job to be automatically started in the desired time periods, so you do not have to control it manually.

 - Time filter - this filter is used to exclude items that are older or newer than a particular date.

-- Folder filter - in this step you may completely exclude specific folders from the migration process.
+- Folder filter - in this step you can completely exclude specific folders from the migration process.

 - Advanced settings - this step lets you define how many mailboxes should be migrated at the same time and set the maximum size of items to be migrated.